Newborn care

 Newborn Care

-During your baby's first few weeks, you may feel overwhelmed at times.
+During your baby's first few weeks, you will spend most of your time feeding, diapering, and comforting your baby.
+You may feel overwhelmed at times.
+It is normal to wonder if you know what you are doing, especially if you are first-time parents.
 Newborn care gets easier with every day.
-Soon you will know what each cry means, and you'll be able to figure out what your baby needs and wants.
+Soon you will know what each cry means and be able to figure out what your baby needs and wants.

 What are the signs of problems in a newborn?